 These two concepts go hand-in-hand.
 An effective user journey mapping will help your target audience find your brand.
 At the same time, compelling user flows help them heed your call to action statement.

 Understanding the user flow allows you to see what problems your users face when accessing your website or mobile app.
 Because of this, it can help you see ways how you can improve the overall user experience on your site.

 Creating a user-centered design means looking at your user’s perspectives and understanding what works for them.
 You might see your website as a flawless technology with easy-to-understand processes, but it’s not the same with your users.

-Conducting in-depth UX research can help you identify these pain points.
-Constructing an effective user flow provides design solutions to a real-life problem.
+Conducting in-depth user research can help you identify these pain points.
+Constructing effective user flows provide design solutions to a real-life problem.
 This will help you deliver the best value to your users.
 Users are attracted to services that value them and understand their issues.

 The how-to of user flow

-Creating a user flow diagram is essential to user-centered design.
-A flow diagram aims to find the entry points, identify the steps a user needs to take, and determine the possible outcomes of their actions.
+Creating user interface flow diagrams is essential to user-centered design.
+User flow charts aim to find the entry points, identify the steps a user needs to take, and determine the possible outcomes of their actions.

 The process of creating a flow of action is a long and complicated one.
-We outlined the steps you can employ below in creating your user flow.
+We outlined the steps you can employ below in creating your own user flow diagram.

 Step #1: Establish a goal